 International transport is vital to Australia’s trade and tourism, along with the need to balance the efficient movement of people and goods across Australia’s border.

 The Australian Government has established a clear, transparent and consistent process to help ensure that border services (biosecurity, immigration and customs control) are available at ports when they are required.

-Airport operators seeking to introduce international services at an airport where no border services are provided, or where there is a change to an existing business model that impacts on border services capabilities, need to apply to the Department of Infrastructure, Regional Development and Cities.
+Airport operators seeking to introduce international services at an airport where no border services are provided, or where there is a change to an existing business model that impacts on border services capabilities, need to apply to the Department of Infrastructure, Transport, Regional Development and Communications.

 Airport operators are advised they are responsible for costs associated with relevant infrastructure and facilities required to support international services.
 This includes any costs associated with establishing a border services capability at the airport incurred by the Australian Government.

 Proposals will be assessed to determine whether they are in the national interest.
-The Department of Infrastructure, Regional Development and Cities coordinates advice to the Australian Government on proposals in consultation with the Department of Home Affairs, the Department of Agriculture and Water Resources, and other relevant agencies.
+The Department of Infrastructure, Transport, Regional Development and Communications coordinates advice to the Australian Government on proposals in consultation with the Department of Home Affairs, the Department of Agriculture, Water, and the Environment, and other relevant agencies.

-Airport operators are encouraged to contact the Department of Infrastructure, Regional Development and Cities early in the development of a proposal at: firstname.lastname@example.org.
+Airport operators are encouraged to contact the Department of Infrastructure, Transport, Regional Development and Communications early in the development of a proposal at: firstname.lastname@example.org.